mmesiti/shell-job-scripting-scc/content/ssh/tips-and-tricks.md

 - Adapt your ssh config to your needs for improved ergonomics
 ```
 ## SSH keys
-SSH key(pair)s are a way for a remote machine
+SSH key(pair)s are a mechanism for a remote machine
 to identify you.

+It is a common authentication method when:
+- Connecting to HPC clusters
+- Authenticating to GitHub/GitLab

 ### Generating a ssh keypair and registering it